 As with many other products, there are recognised legal European safe 'testing standards' that apply across the E.U. to all certified safes and strong rooms.
 Certification of these standards is of prime importance when it comes to having accurate information regarding attack resistance.

 There are many “certification marks” in the European market that have no such accreditation.
-There is nothing wrong with a manufacturer or an individual creating a certification mark or grade and using it on their products, but as a non accredited certification, it has no legal basis or credibility under CEN European Standards.
+There is nothing legally preventing a manufacturer or an individual creating a certification mark or grade and using it on their products, but as a non-accredited certification, it has no legal basis or credibility under CEN European Standards.

 All certified safes tested to the EN1143-1 (non deposit) or EN1143-2 (deposit) standard are tested as they were manufactured and are certified once the test is complete to their proven level of resistance.